 Next, I use closely spaced black-inked lines to create even more depth- adding texture to the colored shading already added.

 That’s it!
-Sometimes, like in the video below, I use a *N0 Copic to add shading around the lower left of the outside of the banner, and N2 Copic to create distinct shading on the reverse side of the banner, but I’ll save that instructional for another post (though, if you watch the video below you’ll get a sneak peek at both.)
+Sometimes, like in the video below, I use a *N0 Copic to add shading around the lower left of the outside of the banner, and N2 Copic to create distinct shading on the reverse side of the banner, but I’ll save that instructional for another day (though, if you watch the video below you’ll get a sneak peek at both.)

 While I prefer grey Copic markers for grey shading, these illustration markers aren’t a great fit for a student budget.
 For a cheaper option, try the Zebra MildLiner in Grey (essentially, a grey highlighter available in singles from Amazon).
 Though it doesn’t blend, it works perfectly fine for creating basic drop-shadows.
 Experiment with this grey highlighter and crosshatching for a shaded gradient effect.

 Instead of simply filling in the coloring book page with colored pencil, I used a fine point sharpie pen to create a unique texture or pattern within each state.
 In the final hour of class I used a set of blendable grey alcohol based grey markers to add depth and shading to my pencil textures.
-Using a black pen and grey markers to create this doodle of 50 states created depth and interest without color.
+Using a black pen and grey highlighter markers to create this doodle of 50 states created depth and interest without color.

-While I love my copixs for grey marker shading, these professional illustration markers aren’t in every casual artist’s budget.
-The set linked above is a non-refillable alternative to grey markers made by copics that’s priced for a student budget- but for an even cheaper option, try the grey highlighter made by zebra (essentially, a grey highlighter available in singles from Amazon).
+While I love my copics for grey marker shading, these professional illustration markers aren’t in every casual artist’s budget.
+The set linked above is a non-refillable alternative to grey markers made by copics that are priced for a student budget- but for an even cheaper option, try the grey highlighter made by zebra (essentially, a grey highlighter available in singles from Amazon).
 Though it doesn’t blend, it works fine for creating basic drop-shadows.
 Experiment with a single grey highlighter and crosshatching for a shaded gradient effect.

 What is being sold as mindfulness is more often dissociation.
 Mindfulness is, by definition, a practice of intentional awareness to the body and surroundings, and attunement to what thoughts, feelings, and sensations are found there.
 Dissociation comes in many forms, but one form of dissociation is becoming lost in an automatic behavior or movement- allowing that behavior to dull our awareness of ourselves and our environment.